BlakeRhodes/NeoArcadia/Sample Combat Play-by-Play.md

 ### Step 5: Continuing Combat or Retreating

 - The party decides to Fight On.
-- Each member takes 1 damage (due to the rule in Step 5).
+- Each the party loses one SP
 - Repeat Step 4.

 ### Next Round